 A recipe for Homemade Vanilla Bean Syrup!
-With simply sugar, vanilla beans (or vanilla extract), and water, you can make your own vanilla syrup in less than 20 minutes to flavor coffee and other favorite drinks.
+With only sugar, vanilla, and water, you can make your own vanilla syrup to flavor coffee or other favorite drinks.

 I personally like the addition of brown sugar to add an extra depth and richness to the syrup, but you can also stick straight to granulated sugar.
-Add 2 cups of the granulated sugar for 2 cups of water.
+Add 2 cups (400 grams) of the granulated sugar for 2 cups (470 milliliters) of water.
 This will create a lighter color.

-This recipe makes about 2 1/4 cups of Vanilla Bean Syrup.
+This recipe makes about 2 1/4 cups (530 milliliters) of Vanilla Bean Syrup.
 It can easily be halved to yield a little over a cup (best if making for 1-2 people).

 Vanilla Bean Syrup Recipe